 Museums in Egypt

-Egyptian museums are a treasure trove of culture and science, as well as a cultural and scientific legacy for humanity: Egypt is at the forefront of its antiquities collection, which is housed in tens of unique museums and represents a significant cultural treasure that has made them centers for research and reflection on ancient Egyptian civilization, world civilizations, and current culture.
+Egyptian museums are a treasure trove of culture and science.
+They are a cultural and scientific legacy for humanity.
+Egypt is at the forefront of its antiquities collection, which museums house in tens of unique places.
+These collections represent a significant cultural treasure.
+They have made the museums centers for research and reflection on ancient Egyptian and world civilizations, as well as on modern culture.

 Museums are an important part of the culture.
-According to the figures of the Central Agency for Public Mobilization and Statistics, the number of archaeological, historical, and regional museums reached 34 last year, making them an essential component of Egypt’s soft power on the artistic, heritage, and cultural levels.
+According to the Central Agency for Public Mobilization and Statistics, the number of archaeological, historical, and regional museums reached 34 last year.
+This makes them an essential component of Egypt’s soft power on artistic, heritage, and cultural levels.

 Museums in Cairo